Clemapfel/jluna/docs/manual.md

 jluna::eval("Main.MyModule.call_function()");
 ```

-Where, `static` is used, such that the `call_function` pointer is only assigned exactly once.
-Because we control the functions purely through C in `1)`, the julia parser does not come into play at all, avoiding unnecessary overhead incurred by it.
+Where `static` was used, so the `call_function` pointer is only assigned exactly once over the course of runtime.

 ### Stay Julia-Side

-All performance critical code should be inside a julia file.
-All C++ should do, is to manage data and dispatch the julia-side function.
+All performance critical code should be inside a Julia file.
+All C++ should do, is to manage data and dispatch the Julia-side functions.
 For example, let's say we are working on very big matrices.
-Any matrix operation should happen inside a julia function, and the actual data of the matrix should stay julia-side as much as possible.
+Any matrix operation should happen inside a julia function, the actual data of the matrix should stay julia-side as much as possible.
 We can still control julia from C++, `State::eval` has almost no overhead.
 Similarly, `jluna::Proxy` is just a stand-in for julia-side data.
 Thus, using julia functions of `jluna::Proxy`s incurs very little overhead compared to doing both only in julia.

 ### Minimize (Un)Boxing

 By far the easiest way to completely tank a programs' performance is to unnecessarily box/unbox values constantly.
-If our program requires operation `A` , `B`, `C` julia-side and `X`, `Y`, `Z` C++-side, it's very important to execute everything in a way that minimizes the number of box/unbox calls.
+If our program requires operation `A`, `B`, `C` julia-side and `X`, `Y`, `Z` C++-side, it's very important to execute everything in a way that minimizes the number of box/unbox calls.
 So:
 `ABC <unbox> XYZ <box>` rather than `A <unbox> X <box> B <unbox> Y <box>`, etc..
 This may seem obvious when abstracted like this but in a complex application, it's easy to forget.
-Knowing what calls cause box/unboxing is essential to avoiding pitfalls.
+Knowing what calls cause box/unboxing is essential to avoiding pitfalls, because of this it sometimes encouraged to not shy away from handling pure `Any*`, just make sure to also manually control the garbage collector.

 ### Minimize Proxy Construction